-First off, Dr. Mercola stresses the importance of SAFE SUN EXPOSURE (guidelines listed below) so your body can produce natural vitamin D, and therefore gently build up your base tan, which helps protect you from the sun’s harmful, UVA rays.
+Dr. Joseph Mercola stresses the importance of SAFE SUN EXPOSURE (guidelines listed below) so your body can produce natural vitamin D. He tells us to gently build up our base tan, which helps protect us from the sun’s harmful, UVA rays.

-Okay.
-The beneficial rays, the UVBs, are the type of rays that help our bodies make vitamin D, but they only occur in significant amounts between about 10AM – 2PM in the late spring, summer, and early fall in most latitudes, or when the sun is overhead and the rays are more direct (MORE than 50 degrees above the horizon).
+The BENEFICIAL rays, the UVBs (think: B is for beneficial), are the type of rays that help our bodies make vitamin D. But these beneficial rays only occur in significant amounts between about 10AM – 2PM in the late spring, summer, and early fall at our latitude here on the Central Coast, or when the sun is overhead and the rays are more direct (MORE than 50 degrees above the horizon).

 MERCOLA’S GUIDELINES FOR SAFE SUN EXPOSURE

-1) You should try to get out in the sun in the midday, and only stay out as long as it takes your skin to turn a slightly darker shade.
+1) Try to get out in the sun in the midday, when the sky is clear of clouds/fog/smog, and only stay out as long as it takes YOUR skin to turn a slightly darker shade.
 For me, since I’m fairly fair (thanks to my Irish heritage), that’s about 15 minutes in the spring & fall, and only 5-10 minutes in the summer.
-As soon as I turn slightly pink, I go back inside or I cover up.
-Lately, I’ve been able to spend longer and longer periods out in the sun without burning, as I’ve slowly and steadily developed my protective tan.
+As soon as I turn slightly pink, I go back inside or cover up.
+Lately, I’ve been able to spend longer and longer periods out in the sun without burning, as I’ve slowly and steadily developed my protective base tan.
 It’s best to let our natural pigmentation (tan) develop slowly to avoid burning even slightly.

 2) Avoid burning at all costs.
 Sunburn is one of the biggest risk factors for skin cancer and photo-aging.
 If you accidentally do burn, use raw aloe vera to sooth and heal your skin.
-If you have to be out in the sun for extended periods, cover up or use a non-chemical sunscreen.
-I like California Baby and Elemental Herbs SPF 33…you can also make your own natural sunscreen!
-Here’s a LINK to a great article and recipe for natural sunscreen: http://wellnessmama.com/2558/natural-homemade-sunscreen-recipe/.
-And, of course, www.mercola.com for natural, affordable sunscreens AND bug repellents
+If you have to be out in the sun for extended periods, cover up, or use a non-chemical sunscreen (see “sunscreen lotion” below).

 3) When sunning, get as much of your skin exposed as possible, even if it’s simply rolling up your sleeves and pant legs, but shade your delicate face and eyes.

-4) Avoid sunning through a window or glass, where the beneficial UVB rays get blocked but the bad UVA rays come through.
+4) Avoid sunning through a window or glass, or foggy/overcast sky, where the beneficial UVB rays get blocked but the bad UVA rays come through.

 5) Avoid foods which weaken your skin’s natural sun protection: refined vegetable oils, processed foods, foods with chemical additives, and inflammatory foods.
 Eat plenty of real foods which contribute to your skin’s natural sun protection: virgin coconut oil, plenty of omega 3 fats, quality vitamin C, oral Vitamin D3, and the supplement Astazanthin (which occurs in micro-algae and in fish/krill oils).